ZhenyingZhu/StudyNotes/SystemDesign.md

 Relying on Linearizability

 - Locking and leader election: when every node starts it accquires a lock.
-The lock must be lineariable
+The lock must be linearizable
-  - Coordination services: Apache ZooKeeper and etcd.
+  - Coordination services **[KEY]**: Apache ZooKeeper and etcd.
 Can be used to implement distributed lock and leader election.
 They use consensus algorithms.
 Apache Curator lib is built on ZooKeeper and can be used.
 Underlayer build on linearizable storage service
   - to implement distributed lock in a more granular level, can have a dedicated cluster interconnect network for communication between database nodes
-- Constraints and uniqueness guarantees: enforce the constraints when data is written, need the write accquires a lock, and do a atomic compare-and-set operation
+- Constraints and uniqueness guarantees **[KEY]**: enforce the constraints when data is written, need the write accquires a lock, and do a atomic compare-and-set operation
   - uniq must need linearizability
   - foreign key or attribute constraints sometime can be implemented without linearizability
-- Cross-channel timing dependencies: for example store a file in a storage, and put an instruction in a message queue to let a background task to do something for the file.
+- Cross-channel timing dependencies **[KEY]**: for example store a file in a storage, and put an instruction in a message queue to let a background task to do something for the file.
 The instruction might be picked up earlier than the file replication

 Implementing Linearizable Systems

-- single leader replication: read from leader or synchronously updated followers, it could be linearizable.
+- single leader replication: read from leader or synchronously updated followers **[KEY]**, it could be linearizable.
 But if use SSI, or if there are concurrency bugs, then it is not
   - need the client knows who is the leader, which needs to solve consensus problem
-- Consensus algorithms: similar to single leader replication, but contains measures to prevent split brain and stale replicas.
+- Consensus algorithms **[KEY]**: similar to single leader replication, but contains measures to prevent split brain and stale replicas.
 ZooKeeper and etcd work in this way
 - Multi-leader replication: cannot be linearizable
 - Leaderless replication: requring quorums can not achieve linearizable completely.
 Because LWW conflict resolution is based on time-of-day.
 Sloppy quorum also ruin linearizable